Browser Hard Refresh. What it means and how to do it in each browser

 Perform hard refresh on Microsoft Edge, Windows

-For Mac users:hold Shift and click the “Reload this page” button or hold Cmd, Shift and R keys together .
+For Mac users:hold Shift and click the “Reload this page” button or hold Cmd, Shift and press R on the keyboard.

 Perform hard refresh on Microsoft Edge, Mac